Tortula muralis: Description

 Tortula muralis forms greyish-green cushions no more than 1 cm tall, with tongue-shaped leaves possessing acute to rounded leaf apices that approach a point.
 The leaf margins are narrowly recurved near their apex, and are distally bordered with two to four thicker rows of cells that bear or lack papillae.
 The costa are long, sometimes excurrent, and lack an adaxial pad of cells.
 They are narrow distally, with hexagonal distal laminal cells measuring 10–15 μm wide.
 These cells bear many papillae.
 The moss is autoicous, and its sporophytes are exerted.
 Its seta measure 0.6-1.5 cm.
 Its erect and cylindrical capsules are stegocarpic, not systylius.
 Its urn measures 1.5–2.7 mm and its peristome 300 μm.
 Its spherical spores are either very finely papillose or border on smooth, measuring 8–12 μm.

 The moss can be distinguished from similar mosses by its erect and cylindrical capsule and its "hair-pointed" leaves.
 Neighboring Barbula species are distinguished primarily by its lack of hair-pointed leaves and Grimmia species, which possess the hair-apices, have short and ovoid capsules.
 Other Tortula species are similar morphologically to T. muralis, but none are as abundant as the species.
 Microscopically, T. moralis differs from other Tortula species in its recurved leaf margins and smooth hair-apex.

 Habitat and distribution

 T. muralis is most commonly found at moderate elevations in urban areas on concrete, brick walls, soil, rocks, or trees.
 Distribution of T. muralis is said to be cosmopolitan, meaning that it is widely distributed across the globe and can be found in a variety of conditions.
 It is found in North America, South America, Europe, Asia, Africa, Atlantic islands, New Zealand, and Australia.

 Life cycle

-Just as in all other Bryophytes, T. muralis undergoes an alternation of heteromorphic generations, meaning that it alternates between two generations: Gametophyte and Sporophyte.
+Just as in all other byophytes, T. muralis undergoes an alternation of heteromorphic generations, meaning that it alternates between two generations: gametophyte and sporophyte.